Data protection

 👥 Affected: Visitors to the website

-🤝 Purpose: Optimization of our service
+🤝 Purpose: Optimizing our service

 📅 Storage period: until Instagram no longer needs the data for its purposes

-⚖️ Legal basis: Article 6 paragraph 1 lit. a GDPR (consent), Article 6 paragraph 1 lit. f GDPR (legitimate interests)
+⚖️ Legal basis: Art.
+6 Para.
+1 lit. a GDPR (consent), Art.
+6 Para.
+1 lit. f GDPR (legitimate interests)

 What is Instagram?

-Instagram is one of the most well-known social media networks worldwide.
+Instagram is one of the most popular social media networks in the world.
 Instagram combines the advantages of a blog with the advantages of audiovisual platforms such as YouTube or Vimeo.
-You can upload photos and short videos to "Insta" (as many users casually call the platform), edit them with various filters and also share them on other social networks.
+You can upload photos and short videos to "Insta" (as many users casually call the platform), edit them with various filters and share them on other social networks.
 And if you don't want to be active yourself, you can just follow other interesting users.

 Why do we use Instagram on our website?

 Instagram is the social media platform that has really taken off in recent years.
-And of course we also reacted to this boom.
+And of course we have also responded to this boom.
 We want you to feel as comfortable as possible on our website.
-Therefore, a varied preparation of our content is a matter of course for us.
+That's why it's a matter of course for us to present our content in a varied way.
 The embedded Instagram functions allow us to enrich our content with helpful, funny or exciting content from the Instagram world.
 Since Instagram is a subsidiary of Facebook, the data collected can also be useful for personalized advertising on Facebook.
-In this way, our advertisements only get to people who are really interested in our products or services.
+This means that our advertisements are only shown to people who are really interested in our products or services.

 Instagram also uses the collected data for measurement and analysis purposes.
-We get summarized statistics and thus more insight into your wishes and interests.
-It is important to note that these reports do not personally identify you.
+We get aggregated statistics and thus more insight into your wishes and interests.
+It is important to note that these reports do not identify you personally.

-When you come across one of our pages that has Instagram features (such as Instagram images or plugins) built in, your browser automatically connects to Instagram's servers.
-Data is sent to Instagram, stored and processed.
-This is regardless of whether you have an Instagram account or not.
-This includes information about our website, about your computer, about purchases made, about advertisements that you see and how you use our offer.
-Furthermore, the date and time of your interaction with Instagram are also saved.
+If you come across one of our pages that has Instagram functions (such as Instagram images or plug-ins) built in, your browser automatically connects to Instagram's servers.
+Data is sent to Instagram, stored and processed, regardless of whether you have an Instagram account or not.
+This includes information about our website, your computer, purchases made, advertisements you see and how you use our services.
+The date and time of your interaction with Instagram are also stored.
 If you have an Instagram account or are logged in, Instagram stores significantly more data about you.

-The collected data is transmitted to Facebook via small text files (cookies), which are usually set in your browser.
+The collected data is transmitted to Facebook via small text files (cookies), which are usually placed in your browser.
 Depending on the Instagram functions used and whether you have an Instagram account yourself, different amounts of data are stored.

-In the following we show you cookies that are set in your browser at least when you click on an Instagram function (such as a button or an Insta image).
+Below we show you the cookies that are set in your browser at least when you click on an Instagram function (such as a button or an Insta image).
 In our test, we assume that you do not have an Instagram account.
-Of course, if you are logged in to Instagram, significantly more cookies will be set in your browser.
+If you are logged in to Instagram, significantly more cookies will of course be set in your browser.

 These cookies were used in our test:

-Name: csrftoken
+Surname: csrftoken

 Value: “”

-Expiry date: after one year
+Expiry Date: after a year

-Name: mid
+Surname: mid

 Value: “”

-Expiry date: after the end of the session
+Expiry Date: after the end of the session

-Name: fbsr_121955734124024
+Surname: fbsr_121955734124024

 Purpose: This cookie stores the log-in request for users of the Instagram app.

-Expiry date: after the end of the session
+Expiry Date: after the end of the session

-Name: rur
+Surname: rur

 Value: ATN

-Purpose: This is an Instagram cookie that ensures functionality on Instagram.
+Purpose of use: This is an Instagram cookie that ensures functionality on Instagram.

-Expiry date: after the end of the session
+Expiry Date: after the end of the session

-Name: urlgen
+Surname: urlgen

-Expiry date: after the end of the session
+Expiry Date: after the end of the session

 How long and where is the data stored?

-Instagram shares the information it receives between the Facebook companies with external partners and with people you connect with around the world.
-Data processing is carried out in compliance with our own data policy.
-For security reasons, among other things, your data is distributed across the world on Facebook servers.
+Instagram shares the information it receives between the Facebook companies, with external partners, and with people you connect with around the world.
+The data processing is carried out in compliance with its own data policy.
+Your data is distributed across Facebook servers around the world, partly for security reasons.
 Most of these servers are located in the USA.

 How can I delete my data or prevent data storage?

-Thanks to the General Data Protection Regulation, you have the right to information, transferability, correction and deletion of your data.
+Thanks to the General Data Protection Regulation, you have the right to information, portability, correction and deletion of your data.
 You can manage your data in the Instagram settings.
-If you want to completely erase your data on Instagram, you need to permanently delete your Instagram account.
+If you want to completely delete your data on Instagram, you must permanently delete your Instagram account.

-And this is how the Instagram account deletion works:
+And this is how to delete your Instagram account:

 If you delete your account entirely, Instagram will delete posts such as your photos and status updates.
-Information that other people have shared about you is not part of your account and consequently will not be deleted.
+Information that other people have shared about you is not part of your account and will not be deleted.

-You can also basically set up your browser so that you are always informed when a cookie is to be set.
-Then you can always decide individually whether you want to allow the cookie or not.
+You can also set up your browser so that you are always informed when a cookie is to be placed.
+You can then always decide individually whether you want to accept the cookie or not.

-legal basis
+Legal basis

-We have tried to give you the most important information about data processing by Instagram.
-On https://help.instagram.com/519522125107875
+We have tried to provide you with the most important information about data processing by Instagram. https://help.instagram.com/519522125107875

 you can learn more about Instagram’s data policies.